laxmankrishnamurti/Open-Source/Git/03-Branches.md

 git checkout <branch-name>
 ```

-When we create a new brach to the repository it creates a new _reference_ of the branch in the that location:
+When we create a new branch to the repository git creates a new _reference_ of the branch in the location:

 ```bash
 .git/refs/heads/new-branch-name
 ```

-And when we switch to any banch the HEAD starts pointing to the current branch, like this:
+And when we checkout to other branch, HEAD starts pointing to the current branch, like this:

 ```bash
 ref: refs/heads/bug-fix